HaneenAlhamdan/reading-notes/File_Manipulation/File & Stream.md

 The stream is basically the sequence of bytes passing through the communication path.
 There are two main streams: the input stream and the output stream.
 * The input stream is used for reading data from file (read operation)
 * The output stream is used for writing into the file (write operation).

+Classes and methods are used to write text to a file: (Links to an external site.)
+* StreamWriter: includes ways for writing to a file synchronously or asynchronously.
+* File: it has methods for writing text to a file that are static.
+* Path: it is for strings that include information about file or directory paths.

  ![Example](https://user-images.githubusercontent.com/98957434/158898050-9136de36-b0ba-4921-87ab-67fcea0f9bb6.jpg)